Sharing Is Caring!

 A few months back, I had the pleasure to experience one myself at the spa.
 It was incredible, feeling the warm wax slowly poured down the center of my back.
 And then massaged into all my knots and tight muscles.
 All the while basking in the aroma of essential oils as my stress melted away.

-This article contains some affiliate links for your convenience; read the full disclosure policy.
+This article contains some affiliate links.
+Thank you for your support; please read the full disclosure policy.

 What are massage candles?